IndiePass/indiepass-android/README.md

 - Share intents: receive text or images from other apps to directly share

-Note: Checkin and Geocache are experimental and use location to pass on all information, including h=card, into the Geo URI, e.g.
+Note: Checkin and Geocache are experimental and use location to pass on all information, including h=card, into the Geo URI.

 ```
 geo:51.5258325,-0.1359825,0.0;name=london;h=card;url=https://hwclondon.co.uk